ghga-de/milestones-docs/README.md

-# milestones-docs
+# epic-docs
-Documentation and plans for service development milestones
+Documentation and plans for service development epics